 b/ Second Judgment of the Doxa: There Is a Crisis of Values

-If there is indeed a crisis of values, it is not, in my view, due to current events, which appear to validate King Solomon’s saying: Nothing new under the sun.
-The most superficial approach to understanding our time is perhaps one that interprets it solely through the lens of isolated historical events, such as 9/11.
+If there is indeed a crisis of values, it is not, in my view, attributable to current events, which seem rather to confirm King Solomon's saying: Nothing new under the sun

-Nonetheless, we might question whether this surge in moral discourse truly reflects an ethical revival or rather signals an underlying unease.
-The flood of books and establishment of ethics committees seem to be responses to a profound issue, as only a truly fundamental problem could prompt so many answers.
-Or put differently: the sheer number of responses suggests that the problem itself remains unresolved.
+Nonetheless, we might question whether this surge in moral discourse truly reflects an ethical revival, or whether it signals a deeper unease.
+The flood of books and the proliferation of ethics committees look like responses to a profound underlying problem—for only a truly fundamental problem could generate so many answers.
+Or, to put it differently: the sheer number of responses suggests that the problem itself remains unresolved.

 This expansive growth in the field of ethics may, in fact, be a troubling sign of its impending decline.

-We might recall Hölderlin’s words: But where the danger is, also grows the saving power 3.
-If ethical works accumulate to guard against moral disorder, then the danger itself must be increasing—that this disorder is swelling beyond control.
+3. If ethical works are accumulating to hold moral disorder at bay, then the danger itself must be growing—that this disorder is swelling beyond control.

-So, what underlies this post-modern anxiety?
+So what underlies this post-modern anxiety?

 What is the source of this deep unease?